Each undergraduate student may elect to take a total of four courses (or 16 credits) on an ungraded basis under the following conditions:

 - Students taking 5College courses must follow the procedures & deadline of the school offering the course to elect the equivalent of the Ungraded Option at those schools.
 These deadlines are usually much earlier than Mount Holyoke's, and the option may not be available in some courses.
 Also the standards for qualifying for a passing grade may be different.

-- Any course for which the Ungraded Option is elected (or equivalent pass/fail etc at on of the other 5College Institutions) may not be used for distribution credit, to fulfill a language requirement, to fulfill the Multicultural Perspectives requirement, or to fulfill the requirements of the student's minor.
+- Any course for which the Ungraded Option is elected (or equivalent pass/fail etc at one of the other 5College Institutions) may not be used for distribution credit, to fulfill the language requirement, to fulfill the Multicultural Perspectives requirement, or to fulfill the requirements of a student's minor.

 - No more than one course may be elected on an ungraded basis per semester.

 - The instructor's class list will not indicate who has elected the ungraded option.

 - An ungraded course shall not be counted in the cumulative average, whether or not the student receives credit.
 CR (Credit) shall be recorded for a course taken under the ungraded option in which a student receives a grade of A through D-.
 If a student does not receive credit for an ungraded course, NC (No Credit) will appear on her transcript.

 - Exception: Courses graded on a pass/fail basis only (i.e. MHC or 5College courses graded on a mandatory pass/fail or Credit/NoCredit basis only with no option of letter grading) shall not be counted in the quota.

 If you change your mind regarding the use of the ungraded option, and the deadline to elect the Ungraded Option has not yet passed, please send an email to the registrar requesting that we rescind your original request.